 '''

 /usr/sbin/prtconf | grep "Memory size"

 '''

-If the size of the physical RAM installed in the system is less than the required size, then you must install more memory before continuing.
+If the size of the physical RAM is less than the required size, then you must install more memory before continuing.

 2. To determine the size of the configured swap space, enter the following command:

 '''

 /usr/sbin/swap -s

 '''